LENS: LLM-Enabled Narrative Synthesis for Mental Health by Aligning Multimodal Sensing with Language Models: Experiments

 \textbf{Expert evaluation demonstrates performance parity with larger visual baselines.} Comparing LENS to TS-Image (Figures~\ref{fig:user_study_comprehensiveness} to \ref{fig:user_study_uc}), we observe no statistically significant differences between the two models across any of the four evaluation dimensions.
 Expert ratings are comparable for comprehensiveness (4.23 vs. 4.46; $T=-2.47$; $p > 0.01$; $d_z = -0.39$), accuracy (2.61 vs. 2.69; $T=-0.42$; $p > 0.01$; $d_z=-0.06$), clinical utility (3.82 vs. 3.71; $T=1.52$; $p > 0.01$; $d_z=0.24$), and language cohesion (3.25 vs. 2.94; $T=0.56$; $p > 0.01$; $d_z=0.09$).
 These results indicate that LENS matches the performance of the $2.2\times$ larger TS-Image while offering a significantly streamlined inference process.
 By replacing complex visual plot engineering with native time-series encoding, LENS achieves these results in a zero-shot setting.
 Interestingly, experts identified LENS as having better real-world applicability, evidenced by its marginally higher ratings for clinical utility and language cohesion.

 \textbf{Ablation and scalability analysis.} We analyze LENS' architecture through ablation and scaling studies detailed in Appendix~\S\ref{apd:additional_results}.
 An evaluation comparing LENS to a fine-tuned text-only baseline (TS-Text-FT) reveals that explicit time-series encoding is essential for capturing temporal structures; LENS significantly outperforms the text-only variant, particularly in item-level QA where the ROUGE-L gap is markedly wider (0.6030 vs. 0.1717) (Table \ref{tab:ablation_textft}).
 Furthermore, LENS demonstrates superior computational efficiency, requiring approximately 930 tokens per sample, a reduction of roughly 94\% compared to verbose text serialization and 4$\times$ relative to vision-based models (Figure \ref{fig:token_consumption}).
-We also observe that while basic instruction-following can be established with 10\% of the training data, the full dataset is necessary to maximize clinical fidelity in complex narratives, with Presence Alignment improving monotonically as data size increases (Table \ref{tab:data_efficiency}).
+We also observe that while basic instruction-following can be established with 10\% of the training data, the full dataset is necessary to maximize clinical fidelity in complex narratives, with Presence Alignment improving as data size increases (Table \ref{tab:data_efficiency}).
+Ablations on encoder hyperparameters further confirm robustness: varying MLP depth ($L\in\{3,5,7\}$) and patch size ($p\in\{4,8,16\}$) yields fluctuations within 0.01 absolute across all metrics (Table~\ref{tab:ablation_encoder}).
 Finally, experiments with a lighter LENS-7B variant show that it maintains linguistic performance (ROUGE-L 0.409 vs. 0.410) while trailing slightly in complex clinical alignment (0.559 vs. 0.601) (Table \ref{tab:model_size_comparison}).
+Additionally, a sensor mismatch experiment in which sensor streams are randomly shuffled across participants reveals that Presence Alignment drops by 20.1\% while linguistic metrics remain unchanged (Table~\ref{tab:sensor_mismatch}), providing direct evidence that LENS grounds clinical content in raw sensor signals rather than merely reproducing stylistic patterns from the training labels.